Paul W. S. Anderson: Resident Evil, The Three Musketeers and Pompeii

-In 2014 his 3D historical disaster romance film named Pompeii was released.
-Inspired by the eruption of Mount Vesuvius in 79 that destroyed Pompeii, a city of the Roman Empire, the film was written by Janet Scott Batchler, Lee Batchler and Michael Robert Johnson and stars Kit Harington, Emily Browning, Carrie-Anne Moss, Adewale Akinnuoye-Agbaje, Jessica Lucas, with Jared Harris, and Kiefer Sutherland.
-The film was generally negatively received by critics, and was rated a B on a Cinemascore poll.
-Pompeii was a modest box office success on the box office, grossing $108–118 million on a reported budget between $80 and 100 million.
+In 2014, his 3D historical disaster romance film named Pompeii was released.
+Inspired by the eruption of Mount Vesuvius in 79 which destroyed Pompeii, a city of the Roman Empire, the film was written by Janet Scott Batchler, Lee Batchler, and Michael Robert Johnson; it stars Kit Harington, Emily Browning, Carrie-Anne Moss, Adewale Akinnuoye-Agbaje, Jessica Lucas, with Jared Harris, and Kiefer Sutherland.
+The movie received generally mixed to negative reviews from critics and was rated a B in a Cinemascore poll.
+Pompeii was a modest box office success, grossing $108–118 million on a reported budget between $80 and 100 million.

 In late 2016 in Japan, and early 2017 in the rest of the world, Anderson's Resident Evil: The Final Chapter was released, which according to both him and Jovovich is the last Resident Evil film they will be involved with.
 Anderson designed the film "to come full circle", provide answers to some of the series' mysteries, and provide closure for the character of Alice.
 He decided to abandon the previous two films' stylistic approach of using slow motion in favor of a more fast and gritty feeling, and he also decided to convert the film in 3D in post, instead of filming with 3D cameras.
-His first daughter with Jovovich, Ever Gabo Anderson, was cast in a double role, as both a young version of Alice, and the character of Red Queen introduced in the original film.
+His first daughter with Jovovich, Ever Gabo Anderson, was cast in a double role, as both a young version of Alice and the character of Red Queen introduced in the original film.
 The film received average to negative reviews, slightly better than the previous installments, and more along the lines of the original film.
 It was rated B by audiences on a Cinemascore poll, which is the highest rating in the series, and shared with the first and second films.
-The film grossed $312 million, on a budget of $40 million, in large part due to a record $94.3 million opening in China, making it Anderson's highest-grossing film.
+The film grossed $312 million on a budget of $40 million, in large part due to a record $94.3 million opening in China, making it Anderson's highest-grossing film.

-Monster Hunter
+Monster Hunter and In the Lost Lands

 In December 2020, Anderson directed Monster Hunter, based on Capcom's Monster Hunter video-game franchise.
-It was released in December 2020 following delays relating to the COVID-19 pandemic, leading to a disappointing gross of $43 million against a $60 million budget.
-It received negative reviews.
+It was released in December 2020 after delays relating to the COVID-19 pandemic, leading to a disappointing gross of $43 million against a $60 million budget; and received mixed reviews.

+In February 2025, he directed In the Lost Lands, based on George R. R. Martin's short story of the same name.

+Future

+Anderson is set to write and direct an upcoming film adaptation of The House of the Dead video game, specifically its third canonical installment.
+The film is set to begin production mid-to-late-2025.
+In March 2025, Anderson stated that the screenplay was almost done and that it would shoot in the fourth quarter of the year.

-Future projects
+Canceled projects

-Anderson is set to write and direct an adaptation of George R.R.
-Martin's short story, In The Lost Lands.
-Peter V. Brett's fantasy novel The Warded Man was optioned for film production by Anderson and longtime producing partner Jeremy Bolt, but a 2016 update of Brett's website stated that they were no longer involved in the project.
+Peter V. Brett's fantasy novel The Warded Man was optioned for film production by Anderson and longtime producing partner Jeremy Bolt, but a 2016 update of Brett's website said that they were no longer involved in the project.